 Anna Vaudin is a PhD student at UMD in the Nutrition and Food Science Department.
 She studied Biochemistry and Music at St. Mary's College of Maryland before getting her Master's Degree in Nutrition Science at UMD.
 She is currently working on issues of food access in older adults.
 Throughout her time at UMD she has done research on nutrition-related needs of recently hospital-discharged older adults, worked on the development of a home-delivered meal prioritization screening tool, and been the teaching assistant for a variety of nutrition courses.
 Anna enjoys helping people improve their health and quality of life through food, be it through education, research, or simply cooking and sharing.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.

 As a part of this program, you will engage in the following activities:

 - Explore the connection between diet and health in general and the role that lifestyle plays in health.

-- Visit farms, olive groves and olive oil production, core components of the Mediterranean diet and central to Greek culture and food preparation.
+- Visit farms, olive groves, olive oil production, and cheese production, core components of the Mediterranean diet and central to Greek culture and food preparation.

 - Participate in field trips to learn Greek history and culture, especially Greek mythology and the relationship between culture and food patterns and consumption.